 REDCap supports this feature.
-Secure email can be used to send scanned documents or pictures of signed consent forms.
+Secure email can be used to send scanned documents or pictures/photos of signed consent forms.

 Q20.
-Are the IRB of ORC offices open?
+Are the IRB and Office of Clinical Research (OCR) offices open?

 UMMS IRB & OCR Offices are conducting operations remotely until further notice.
 This will likely result in increased response times, and we thank you in advance for your patience.
-Our electronic systems, eIRB, OnCore & TRAcs all remain accessible via the web.
+Our electronic systems, eIRB, OnCore & TRAcs, all remain accessible via the web.